Bayesian Knockoff Filter: Real Data Analysis

 \section{Real Data Analysis}

-To illustrate its empirical performance, we apply our BKF to the League of Legends 2020 Esports Match Data\footnote{https://www.kaggle.com/xmorra/lol2020esports} from Kaggle.
-The League of Legends (LOL) is a multiplayer online battle arena video game between two teams.
+To illustrate its empirical performance, we apply our BKF to the league of legends 2020 esports match data\footnote{https://www.kaggle.com/xmorra/lol2020esports} from Kaggle.
+The league of legends (LOL) is a multiplayer online battle arena video game between two teams.
 In each game, 10 players are assigned to different positions (``top", ``jungle", ``mid", ``adc" and ``support") in two teams labeled as ``blue" and ``red".
 Players are asked to select champions with unique abilities and different attributes to battle against the other team.
 This dataset records the selection of champions and results of all games of LOL matches in the year of 2020 as well as 18 attributes of each selected champion.
 As a result, each game record consists of $180$ attributes in different positions as features $\textbf{X}$.
-We extract all of $726$ records of the LOL Pro League in China to investigate which attributes in different positions would substantially affect the results of games.
+We extract all of $726$ records of the LOL pro league in China to investigate which attributes in different positions would substantially affect the results of games.

-Given that all the attributes are continuous-valued, we standardize all of the $180$ features among $726$ records and approximate the joint distribution of original features and knockoff features $f(\textbf{X},\tilde{\textbf{X}})$.
-Taking the binary game result (equals 1 when the blue team wins and 0 when the red team wins) as the response, we impose a probit model for approximate inference on the conditional distribution $f(Y|\textbf{X},\tilde{\textbf{X}})$ and apply our BKF with flat priors as well as other knockoff methods to conduct multiple hypotheses testing (\ref{hypothese}) on all the features.
-The full conditionals under the probit model is given in Appendix \ref{C}.
+Given that all the attributes are continuous, we standardize all of the $180$ features among $726$ records and approximate the joint distribution of original features and knockoff features $f(\textbf{X},\tilde{\textbf{X}})$ with a Gaussian distribution.
+Taking the binary game result (equal to 1 when the blue team wins and 0 when the red team wins) as the response, we impose a probit model to make inference on $f(Y|\textbf{X},\tilde{\textbf{X}})$ and apply our BKF with flat priors as well as other knockoff methods to conduct multiple hypotheses testing (\ref{hypothese}) on all the features.
+Posterior samples are drawn from full conditionals under the probit model as detailed in Appendix \ref{C} and Algorithm \ref{alg3}.
 We control the FDR at the desired level $\alpha=0.1$ and show the results in Table \ref{Betahat} and Figure \ref{fig:caring}, where we only display 30 features with the lowest $\widehat{{\mathbb{P}}}(H_{0j}|\textbf{D})$.

 From Table \ref{Betahat}, we can see one obvious pattern that the posterior means of $\beta_j$ are all positive (negative) for attributes corresponding to the blue (red) team.
 This is consistent with the common sense that attributes corresponding to the blue (red) team would make the blue team more (less) likely to win, suggesting the validity of our analysis.
 Fifteen features are chosen in the estimator $\hat{\mathcal{S}}$, most of which are attributes in the positions ``adc" and ``support".
 This result is consistent with the consensus among pro players that the strength of the bottom duo (``adc" and ``support") is more decisive to match results in 2020.
 In contrast, when we apply the model-$\textbf{X}$ knockoff procedure to the same data, no features are selected.
 This indicates that our BKF is more powerful in detecting non-null features under the same FDR-controlling level.